-The Strathclyde Pension Fund's actuary has adjusted GAD's estimate to better reflect local assumptions and circumstances, particularly those for employer level salary increases and Fund level withdrawal rates.
-The revised estimate results in increase to the liabilities (shown as a past service cost within the 31 July 2019 disclosures) of £227,000 for South Lanarkshire College.
+In the prior year, the Strathclyde Pension Fund's actuary adjusted GAD's estimate to better reflect local assumptions and circumstances, particularly those for employer level salary increases and Fund level withdrawal rates.
+The revised estimate resulted in an increase to the liabilities (shown as a past service cost of £227,000 within the 31 July 2019 disclosures).
+No further adjustment was made for the McCloud ruling in the 31 July 2020 disclosures.